 Authenticate GeoEvent Logger with GeoEvent Server

-In GeoEvent Logger, in the top left of the application, is a text box that allows you to enter the server name of a GeoEvent Server.
+A text box in the upper left in GeoEvent Logger allows you to provide the server name of GeoEvent Server.
 In most cases, when running GeoEvent Logger on the same machine as GeoEvent Server, you can leave this set to localhost.
-In some cases, localhost will not work such as if you are running GeoEvent Logger on a different machine from GeoEvent Server.
-In this case, you will need to enter the machine name that GeoEvent Server is running on using the server.domain.com format.
+In some cases, localhost does not work—for example, if you are running GeoEvent Logger on a machine other than the one running GeoEvent Server.
+In this case, you need to provide the machine name where GeoEvent Server is running using the server.domain.com format.

-After entering the GeoEvent Server machine name, click Refresh.
-This will open the Login dialog, where you can enter the credentials for connecting to the GeoEvent Server.
-Make sure the Server URL is set correctly, enter your User Name and Password, and then click Login.
+After providing the GeoEvent Server machine name, click Refresh.
+This opens the Login dialog box, where you can enter the credentials for connecting to GeoEvent Server.
+Ensure that the Server URL value is correct, provide values for User Name and Password, and click Login.

-If GeoEvent Server is federated, you will need to use the administrative credentials for Portal for ArcGIS to login.
-If GeoEvent Server is not federated, then use the administrator credentials as defined in the underlying ArcGIS Server user/role provider.
+If GeoEvent Server is federated, you must use the administrative credentials for Portal for ArcGIS to sign in.
+If GeoEvent Server is not federated, use the administrator credentials as defined in the underlying ArcGIS Server user or role provider.

-Login to GeoEvent Server is enabled by default.
-For backward compatibility (version 10.8 or earlier) you will need to disable authentication.
+The login process for GeoEvent Server is enabled by default.
+For backward compatibility (version 10.8 or earlier), you must disable authentication.
 To disable authentication in GeoEvent Logger, click Options in the menu and uncheck Use GeoEvent Server admin Endpoints.
-Once again, this is only necessary for backward compatibility when you need to connect GeoEvent Logger at version 10.8.1 or later to a GeoEvent Server that is version 10.8 or earlier.
+This is only necessary for backward compatibility when you need to connect GeoEvent Logger version 10.8.1 or later to GeoEvent Server version 10.8 or earlier.